Teaching

 This course offers an overview of game theory and its application in project management.
 Game theory is a mathematical framework designed to analyze strategic decision-making where multiple parties are involved.
 Project managers frequently encounter scenarios requiring decisions that affect not only their goals but also those of other stakeholders.
 In such instances, game theory can offer valuable insights for making better decisions, especially in situations characterized by uncertainty and incomplete information.

-The course will start with an introduction to the fundamental concepts of game theory, such as players, strategies, payoffs, Nash equilibrium, and Bayesian games.
+The course will start with an introduction to the fundamental concepts of game theory, such as players, strategies, payoffs, best response and Nash equilibrium.
 Subsequently, we will delve into the application of game theory in project management, focusing on areas such as project selection, contract negotiations, resource allocation, and risk management.
+Each session follows a “play → model → apply” cycle.
+It begins with a simple classroom game, then moves to the theory behind it, and finally connects the theory to a project-management problem.

 1. Introduction to Game Theory